caproven/golang/ch5/README.md

 ```

 ### Recursion
 Recursion is typically limited by the function call stack since it is a fixed size in many languages.
-Go on t he contrary has a variable-size stack that grows as needed.
+Go on the contrary has a variable-size stack that grows as needed.
 This means that we typically don't have to worry about stack overflows.

 ### Errors
 Go functions handle errors by providing some indicitive result to the caller.
 This is typically the last parameter.
 Sticking to conventions, the last result should be a boolean `ok` if there was only one possible cause of failure.
 If there are multiple causes of failure, then the type should be of the `error` interface (interfaces will be covered in a later chapter).